 - 2.1.1.
 Future development in the Borough of Barrow-in-Furness needs to be guided by decisions that improve the quality of life for everyone in the Borough and which protect and enhance the natural and built environment.
 The Barrow Borough Local Plan will be the statutory document that will shape the future of the Borough, containing the plans and policies that will guide development for the next 15 years to 2031. - 2.1.2.
 The Barrow Borough Local Plan will replace the adopted Barrow-in-Furness Local Plan Review 1996-2006 (August 2001) and the Housing Chapter Alteration (June 2006).
 The Barrow Borough Local Plan will sit alongside the Barrow Port Area Action Plan, which was adopted in July 2010. - 2.1.3.
-This is the fourth draft of the Local Plan; the Pre-Submission Draft.
-This draft is produced under Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012. - 2.1.4.
-The first, the Issues and Options Draft, was consulted upon in September/October 2014.
+This is the fifth draft of the Local Plan; the Submission Draft.
+This draft is produced under Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012.
+The Council has prepared this draft as a result of a number of major modifications made to the Local Plan since the Pre-Submission Draft consultation in summer 2017.
+The Council have also made some minor amendments and factual updates.
+All amendments made since the Pre-Submission Draft are detailed in the schedules accompanying the Plan. - 2.1.4.
+The first draft, the Issues and Options Draft, was consulted upon in September/October 2014.
 A number of amendments were made to the wording of policies and the supporting text in response to the comments received from consultees, and information that has been made available since the first draft. - 2.1.5.
 The second draft, the Preferred Options Draft, was consulted upon in July/August 2015.
 The Preferred Options Draft set out the Council's preferred policies, justification of why that option was chosen and which policies they supersede. - 2.1.6.
-The last draft of the Plan, the Publication Draft, was produced under Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012 in July 2016.
+The third draft of the Plan, the Publication Draft, was produced under Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012 in July 2016.
 A public consultation ran for 6 weeks until 17th October.
-Comments received during the consultation have informed this current draft of the Plan.
+Comments received during the consultation informed the Pre-Submission draft of the Plan.
 National Planning Practice Guidance, paragraph 12:020 states that: